coldgust/GeoHash-Java/README.md

 ## First step：Encode latitude and longitude as binary string

-The latitude range is'[-90, 90]', dividing the interval from the middle, coding it '0' if the current latitude is on the left side of the interval, encoding it as' 1 'on the right side of the interval, and continuing to repeat the above operation in the new interval until the accuracy meets the requirements.
+The latitude range is `[-90, 90]`, dividing the interval from the middle, coding it `0` if the current latitude is on the left side of the interval, encoding it as `1` on the right side of the interval, and continuing to repeat the above operation in the new interval until the accuracy meets the requirements.

-The longitude range is'[-180, 180]', and similar encoding is performed.
+The longitude range is `[-180, 180]`, and similar encoding is performed.

-such as: （-20.12, 100.13), GeoHash length: 12
+such as: `(-20.12, 100.13)`, GeoHash length: `12`

 - latitude binary：`011000110110001010001000000101`
 - longitude binary：`110001110011010000011100001101`